New pipeline clashes call on Standing Rock playbook

 The Trans-Pecos Pipeline would cross through the Big Bend region’s remote Chihuahuan Desert, considered to be the last of the unspoiled wilderness left in Texas.
 It’s one of the most biologically diverse places in the United States, home to more than 50 endangered or threatened species, and has at least 650 species of vertebrates.
 It is also archaeologically rich.
 Native American occupation of the region dates back 10,000 years.

 “It is always our goal to work closely with landowners, governments and neighboring communities to foster long-term relationships and to build the pipeline in the safest, most environmentally friendly manner possible,” ETP spokesperson Vicki Granado wrote in an email.
-“For the safety of our workers, the safety of local law enforcement, and the safety of the protestors exercising their right to protest peacefully, we respectfully ask that unauthorized people stay away from our equipment and off private property.”
+“For the safety of our workers, the safety of local law enforcement, and the safety of the protesters exercising their right to protest peacefully, we respectfully ask that unauthorized people stay away from our equipment and off private property.”

 Opposition to Trans-Pecos escalated over the last two years.
 It started with local coalitions and landowners pressuring federal and state regulators, and challenging the use of eminent domain in courts.
 But tactics have shifted to mirror the example set by the Oceti Sakowin camp in North Dakota.
 Indigenous-led prayer ceremonies and lockdowns on machinery, all broadcast over social media, have stalled work in Texas and brought attention to the campaign.
 So far, police have arrested at least six people for attempting to stop construction.